ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## DynamoDB

 - No-SQL solution; supports both **documents and key-value** data models
+- The maximum size of an item in a DynamoDB table is 400KB
 - **Flexible schema** because it can store complex hierarchical data within a single item which, unlike a relational database, does not entail changing multiple related tables. **Suited for needs where schema may need changes or differ for rows.**
-- uses SSDs, single-digit millisecond latency
+- Uses SSDs, single-digit millisecond latency
-- spread across 3 distinct geographic locations
+- Spread across 3 distinct geographic locations
 - Choose between consistency strategies:
   - **eventually consistent reads**: default option; consistency across all copies reached within 1 second; might not return recently successful write
   - **strongly consistent reads**: returns result that reflects all writes that received successful response prior to read; sub 1 second
   - **ACID** transactions: atomicity, consistency, isolation, and durability
 - DynamoDB **Standard-IA** helps you reduce your DynamoDB total costs for tables that store infrequently accessed data such as applications’ logs, old social media posts, e-commerce order history, and past gaming achievements.
+- RCU and WCU are decoupled, so you can increase/decrease each value separately.
+- Querying allowed only on primary key
+  - **Primary Key** is made up of:
+    - Partition Key
+    - Sort Key

 ## Advanced DynamoDB